bgianfo/lab-notebook/src/serenityos/gdb-port.md

 arm-fbsd-nat.c	     i386-fbsd-tdep.c  riscv-fbsd-nat.c
 ```

-After reading some code the pattern seems to be that gdb places "target-dependent code"
+After reading some code, the pattern seems to be that gdb places "target-dependent code"
 in the `-tdep.c` files, and "native-dependent code" in the `-nat.c` files.
-I also saw that there appears to be a generic `ptrace()` based target that a few other
+I also saw that there appears to be a generic `ptrace()` based target that other
 operating systems derive from.
-In the source it's called `inf_ptrace_target`.
+In the source, it's called `inf_ptrace_target`.
 As I mentioned at the beginning of this post, serenity has basic ptrace support, so reusing
 the ptrace inferior target sounded like a good initial game plane.